Pierre Brissaud

-Brissaud is known for his pochoir (stencil) prints for the fashion magazine Gazette du Bon Ton published by Lucien Vogel, Paris.
-Many of his illustrations are realistic leisure scenes of the well-to-do.
+Brissaud is known for his pochoir (stencil) prints for the fashion magazine Gazette du Bon Ton published by Lucien Vogel in Paris.
+Many of Brissaud's illustrations are realistic leisure scenes of the well-to-do.
 They illustrate the designs of Paris fashion houses such as Jeanne Lanvin, Chéruit, Worth, and Doucet.
 Brissaud's illustrations appeared in Vogue after it bought Bon Ton in 1925, as well as House & Garden and Fortune, and in books like Madame Bovary, Manon Lescaut, Mémoires de Saint-Simon, the autobiographical novels of Anatole France, Two gentlemen of Verona and many others.

 In 1907 he exhibited at the Salon des Indépendants and the Salon d'Automne.